-Towards Knowledgeable Language Models
+Towards Knowledgeable Foundation Models

-@ ACL 2024 Workshop
+@ ACL 2025 Workshop

 Call for Papers Schedule

-Towards Knowledgeable Language Models
+Towards Knowledgeable Foundation Models

-Knowledge has been an important pre-requisite for a variety of NLP applications, and is typically sourced from either structured knowledge sources such as knowledge bases and dictionaries or unstructured knowledge sources such as Wikipedia documents.
+Knowledge has been an important pre-requisite for a variety of AI applications, and is typically sourced from either structured knowledge sources such as knowledge bases and dictionaries or unstructured knowledge sources such as Wikipedia documents.

 More recently, researchers have discovered that language models already possess a significant amount of knowledge through pre-training: LLMs can be used to generate commonsense knowledge and factual knowledge context for question answering.
 While the results are encouraging, there are still lingering questions: